yuanzhiyuan/CLook/README.md

 news
 ====
-This project is the source code of news.future.org.cn
+This project is the source code of CLook: a browser based Hi-C data storage and visualization.